roshantaneja/School_Notes/Hebrew Scriptures/Unit 3 Study Guide.md

 	Deuteronomic theology is a school of thought created by the Deuteronomic scholars of Israel during the Babylonian exile.
 They believe that humanities relationship with god is very black-and-white and does

 6. When given a passage, such as Joshua 1, Joshua 24, Psalm 15 or Proverbs 12, be able to cite the text as an example of Deuteronomic theology.

 7. Who were the “judges” and when was the period of the judges?
+	The judges were a series of 12 military and political leaders from the 12 tribes of Israel.
+Each of the judges have heavy flaws, but

 8. What cyclical pattern is a theme throughout the Book of Judges?
 Explain each of the “steps” in the cycle.
 9. How did the Deuteronomic writers shape the book of Judges?
 10. Given a story, such as the Judges 4, be able to cite and explain the cycle of sin, disaster, repentance, and deliverance.